moinul-hossain-dhrubo/Indian-classical-musical-instrument-recognizer/docs/index.md

 layout : home
 ---

-# try out this Indian Classical Instrument Recognizer
+# Try out this Indian Classical Instrument Recognizer
 Our image recognition API can identify ten types of Eastern Indian classical musical instruments, that are :

 1. Harmonium